The History of Bar Harbor Seafood & The Boston Lobster Feast

 He was raised in Marblehead, Massachusetts, just a few miles north of Boston.
 The son and grandson of lobstermen, he spent many summer days working on their boats from the time he was in elementary school.

-Like many in in the industry, Jeff’s restaurant experience started while he was high school, from busser & dishwasher to line cook at the local yacht club, and with a football scholarship to the University of New Haven, he left with a degree in hotel & restaurant management, which included an internship as a culinary assistant at Disney World, where he became intrigued with the possibilities for growth in Orlando.
+Like many in in the industry, Jeff’s restaurant experience started while he was in high school, from busser & dishwasher to line cook at the local yacht club, and with a football scholarship to the University of New Haven, he left with a degree in hotel & restaurant management, which included an internship as a culinary assistant at Disney World, where he became intrigued with the possibilities for growth in Orlando.
 As he tells will tell you now “This is where I found what I wanted to do the rest of my life.”

 The time came to realize his dream.

 The first Boston Lobster Feast opened next to the Florida Mall in 1991.
 It was set up as an all-you-can-eat buffet, where the headline dish was Maine Lobster.
 The restaurant was an immediate hit.
 Word spread fast, and the lines were out the door.

 Soon, a second restaurant opened near downtown Kissimmee on Highway 192.
 Within a few years, the Florida Mall location expanded to more than 400 seats, and was able to handle private parties of 200 people.
 In 1998 the Kissimmee location was moved west on Highway 192, closer to Interstate 4 and the tourist corridor in Osceola County.